FangLintao/Machine-Learning/DeepLearning/Readme.md

         Ⅱ. keeps an exponentially decaying average of past gradients mt

 ![image](https://github.com/FangLintao/Machine-Learning/blob/master/DeepLearning/images/15.png)
+### 4.4 Gradient Vanishing & Gradient Exploding
+deep neural network is stacked by numerous non-linear layers because for activation functions in neural networks, each layer can be viewed as non-linear function.
+#### 4.4.1 Gradient Vanishing
+-> Reasons
+Ⅰ. because the depth of neural networks, while propergating, values will have polar distribution in activation function, which is hard to learn even through large changes in input variables;
+Ⅱ. For those values below one, after certain depth of neural networks, these values have exponentially decreasing tendency to zero, which is hard to learn;
+-> Solutions
+Ⅰ. Batch normalization after each convolution layer;
+Ⅱ. Using different activation functions;
+Ⅲ. Resnet structure;
+Ⅳ. In RCNN, using LSTM;
+#### 4.4.2 Gradient Exploding
+-> Reasons
+Ⅰ. For initial weight values above one, values have exponentially increasing tendency
+-> Solutions
+Ⅰ. Setting threshold values to cut off values once weight parameters are above certain large value;
+Ⅱ. weithts regularization: L1 or L2 regulation;
 ## 5. Multilayers Perceptrons
 ### 5.1 Computation Complexity
 #### the computational complexity (in big-Oh notation) of computing the cross-entropy loss J(w) for logistic regression on a data set of N data points with d dimensions